Last Modified 05/06/2019 16:27:38

 Source: Quality Outcomes Framework (QOF)

-The GP practices highlighted in dark purple have a significantly lower prevalence of diabetes compared to the Blackpool average.
+The GP practices highlighted in dark pink have a significantly lower prevalence of diabetes compared to the Blackpool average.

 - NEWTON DRIVE HEALTH CENTRE

-The GP practice highlighted in dark pink has a significantly higher prevalence of diabetes compared to the Blackpool average.
+The GP practice highlighted in dark purple has a significantly higher prevalence of diabetes compared to the Blackpool average.

 National and local strategies (current best practices)